-This field displays the frequency to send to the system bus and PCI bus.
+In JumperFree Mode, this feature tells the clock generator what frequency to send to the system bus and PCI bus.
 The bus frequency (external frequency) multiplied by the bus multiple equals the CPU speed (the CPU's internal frequency).
 Note that selecting a frequency higher than what the CPU manufacturer recommends may cause the system to hang or crash.
 See System Hangup later in this section.